-Case: 7:15-cv-00109-ART-EBA Doc #: 1 Filed: 10/23/15 Page: 3 of 52 - Page ID#: 3

-4. At Treasury's urging, in July 2008, Congress enacted the Housing and Economic Recovery Act of 2008 ("HERA").
-HERA created the Federal Housing Finance Agency ("FHFA") (Treasury and FHFA are sometimes collectively referred to herein as the "Agencies") to replace Fannie and Freddie's prior regulator and authorized FHFA to appoint itself as conservator or receiver of the Companies in certain statutorily specified circumstances.
+- 4. At Treasury's urging, in July 2008, Congress enacted the Housing and Economic Recovery Act of 2008 ("HERA").
+HERA created the Federal Housing Finance Agency ("FHFA") (Treasury and FHFA are sometimes collectively referred to herein as the "Agencies") to replace Fannie's and Freddie's prior regulator and authorized FHFA to appoint itself as conservator or receiver of the Companies in certain statutorily specified circumstances.
 As conservator, HERA charges FHFA to rehabilitate Fannie and Freddie by taking action to put the Companies in a sound and solvent condition while preserving and conserving their assets.
 Only as receiver does HERA authorize FHFA to wind up the affairs of Fannie and Freddie and liquidate them.
-HERA's distinctions between the authorities granted to conservators and receivers are consistent with longstanding laws and practices of financial regulation.

-5. HERA also granted Treasury temporary authority to invest in the Companies' stock until December 31, 2009.
-Congress made clear that in exercising this authority Treasury was required to consider the need for Fannie and Freddie to remain private, shareholder-owned companies.

-6. These limitations on FHFA's and Treasury's authority make clear that Congress did not intend for the Agencies to operate Fannie and Freddie in perpetuity, and certainly not for the exclusive financial benefit of the federal government.

-7. On September 6, 2008-despite both Agencies' prior public statements assuring investors that the Companies were in sound financial shape-FHFA, at Treasury's urging, abruptly forced Fannie and Freddie into conservatorship.
+HERA's distinctions between the authorities granted to conservators and receivers are consistent with longstanding laws and practices of financial regulation. - 5.
+HERA also granted Treasury temporary authority to invest in the Companies' stock until December 31, 2009.
+Congress made clear that in exercising this authority Treasury was required to consider the need for Fannie and Freddie to remain private, shareholder-owned companies. - 6.
+These limitations on FHFA's and Treasury's authority make clear that Congress did not intend for the Agencies to operate Fannie and Freddie in perpetuity, and certainly not for the exclusive financial benefit of the federal government. - 7.
+On September 6, 2008-despite both Agencies' prior public statements assuring investors that the Companies were in sound financial shape-FHFA, at Treasury's urging, abruptly forced Fannie and Freddie into conservatorship.
 Under HERA, and as acknowledged by FHFA at the time, the purpose of the conservatorship was to restore confidence in and stabilize the Companies with the objective of returning them to normal business operations.
-As FHFA confirmed in its public statements at the time, conservatorship is necessarily temporary, and

-Case: 7:15-cv-00109-ART-EBA Doc #: 1 Filed: 10/23/15 Page: 4 of 52 - Page ID#: 4

-FHFA may only act as conservator for the Companies until they are stabilized.
+As FHFA confirmed in its public statements, conservatorship is necessarily temporary, and FHFA may only act as conservator for the Companies until they are stabilized.
 At the time, neither of the Companies was experiencing a liquidity crisis, nor did they suffer from a short-term fall in operating revenue.
 Moreover, the Companies had access to separate credit facilities at the Federal Reserve and at the Treasury, and the Companies held hundreds of billions of dollars in unencumbered assets that could be pledged as collateral if necessary.
 Nevertheless, Treasury instead coerced the Companies into conservatorship to further the government's unspoken policy objectives.
 Indeed, a receivership that sold all of the Companies' assets and liabilities would have more economic value to the private shareholders than the conservatorship as it was structured and operated in practice.
-And in any event, the Treasury had definitively concluded that it would not place the Companies into receivership at that time.
+And in any event, Treasury had definitively concluded that the Companies would not be placed into receivership at that time.